 This natural spectacle is a collection of 17 waterfalls ranging as high as 45 meters and cascading down into the pool of fresh, clear water below.

-Krka National Park is easily accessible from Split on Sail Croatia’s Navigator Split Return North Cruise!
+Krka National Park is easily accessible from Split and can be visited on Sail Croatia’s Hideout Festival Cruise!

 The first Croatian National Park to be recognised by UNESCO and the largest in all of Croatia, Plitvice Lakes sure is a destination to tick off your list next summer!

 The park spans over a vast area and is made up of 16 terraced lakes lined with boardwalks and paths, perfect to spend a few hours exploring on foot.